Devopcasting/RAGCLI/README.md

    **Important**: Keep these credentials secure and do not share them publicly.

-7. **Configure AWS CLI (Optional)**:
-   - If you are using the AWS CLI, you can configure it by running `aws configure` in your terminal and entering the Access Key ID and Secret Access Key when prompted.

 ## Getting Started

 To get started with RAGCTL, simply run the command `ragctl` in your terminal.
 This will display the available options and commands.